-Superintendent, Edmonds School DistrictWashington
+Superintendent, Beaverton School DistrictOregon

-Before his work in Washington, Balderas was a founding member and past president of the Oregon Association of Latino Administrators.
-He also served on the Oregon State Board of Education as an advisor and was a member of numerous boards throughout Oregon, including the Oregon State Activities Association and the Coalition of Oregon School Administrators Equity Committee.
-Balderas was named the Oregon Distinguished Latinx Educator of the Year, Oregon Superintendent of the Year, and AASA National Superintendent of the Year.
+The son of migrant farm workers, Dr. Balderas is a founding member and past president of the Oregon Association of Latino Administrators.
+He also served on the Oregon State Board of Education as an advisor and was a member of a number of other boards and groups, including the Oregon State Activities Association and the Coalition of Oregon School Administrators Equity Committee.
+Dr. Balderas has been named Oregon Distinguished Latinx Educator of the Year and Oregon Superintendent of the Year.

 He holds a doctorate in education leadership from the University of Oregon, a master’s in curriculum and assessment from Portland State University, and a bachelor’s in education from Western Oregon State College.